 - Preschoolers continue to build friendship skills.
 The Illinois Early Learning and Development Standards describe empathy, attachment, and positive peer relationships as important building blocks to competent friendship skills in the Social/Emotional Development Domain.

 - Language and communication skills are powerful building blocks to developing friendships.
-In this video from the Early Childhood Learning and Knowledge Center, panelists present information on the value of peer relationships for infants and toddlers and how adults can support them.
+Parents and caregivers can support peer relationships among infants and toddlers.

 - At home, adults can talk with young children about taking turns and sharing and help them talk through problems.
 IEL’s Work and Play Together tip sheet offers additional suggestions.

 - Friendships are important to young children, including children with disabilities or delays.
 Adults can plan a play date that includes several indoor and outdoor activities, snack time, and staying close by to assist with potential conflicts.
 This Learning to Get Along with Friends blog post and Making and Keeping Friends tip sheet provide more examples of strategies adults can use.